shakebugs/shake-docs/docs/android/configuration-and-data/black-box.md

 ### Device memory usage
 This line chart (visible in every ticket on your [Shake dashboard](https://app.shakebugs.com/)) shows the device's total memory usage.
-When you hover over the chart, the usage percentage, and the exact memory usage over the total amount of memory available, is shown, for example:
+When you hover over the chart, the usage percentage and the exact memory usage over the total amount of memory available are shown.
+For example:
 * 9% • 224 out of 2464 MB

 Device memory usage is captured every 0.5 seconds.

 ### App memory usage
 This line chart shows your app's memory usage.
-When you hover over the chart, the total memory usage of your app is shown, for example:
+When you hover over the chart, the total memory usage of your app is shown.
+For example:
 * 122 MB

 Your app's memory usage is captured every 0.5 seconds.

 ### Network
 This chart shows the connectivity details of the device.
-When you hover over the chart, connectivity details are shown, for example:
+When you hover over the chart, connectivity details are shown.
+For example:
 * WiFi • Office_Network_Name
 * Cellular 3G
 * Offline